 Residents and officials said the 322km pipeline, which links gas fields in Maarib, east of Sanaa, to a $4.5-billion Total-led liquefied natural gas (LNG) plant, was attacked soon after the raids.

 Sources at Total told Reuters the pipeline was blown up in two places, stopping the supplies that feed the Belhaf LNG plant.
+Witnesses said flames were visible from several kilometres away.

 The company evacuated nearly half its foreign staff to neighbouring Djibouti and sent some local and French engineers to start repairing the pipeline.